NomicFoundation/hardhat/README.md

 ## TODO

-* Make a mocha runner using the contract models and the generic script runner.
-    - Make Truffle tests runnable with Sool?

 * Dependencies resolution
+    - Don't use solidity-parser.
+Two options:
-    - Replace the parser with Fede Bond's one?
+        1. Replace the parser with Fede Bond's one?
 It's GPL3 though :(
-    - Use solc to detect imports so this is process error-compatible with the compilation.
+        2. Use solc to detect imports so this is process error-compatible with the compilation.
 If done, cache the imports as loading solc is slow?
     - Support more libraries sources?
 EthPM?

 * Compilation